S-panda1/Subhankar-Panda---Customer-Support-Ticket-Analyzer/README.md

 ## What Worked: The Successful Approach

-* **Agent Specialization**: Instead of one large, monolithic agent, separating tasks into a language expert (`TriageAgent`) and a business logic engine (`PrioritizationAgent`).
+* **Agent Specialization**: Instead of one large, single agent, separating tasks into a language expert (`TriageAgent`) and a business logic engine (`PrioritizationAgent`).
 This separation was key to achieving high accuracy and was a core requirement.

 * **Deterministic Logic for Final Routing**: Using a standard Python `if/elif/else` function (`route_decision_maker`) for the final routing decision removed all ambiguity from the most critical step.